CHH/heroku-buildpack-php/README.md

 "classic mode", which means that every ".php" file is served with PHP, and the document root is set to the app root.

+When a `composer.lock` is detected, then the buildpack does `composer install --no-dev`.

 ## Frameworks

 ### Symfony 2